 Switching to a budget that aligns with weekly or biweekly paydays also could make saving more manageable.

 If you’re enrolled in a 401(k) or similar investment savings plan at work, you may already be making contributions each payday.
-You could do the same thing with your savings account by using a direct deposit from your paycheck.
-Or you could set up automatic transfers and move money from your checking account to your savings account each week.
+You could do the same thing with your savings account by setting up automatic transfers and moving money from your checking account to your savings account each week.
+Ideally, you’ll want this to happen on the same day you get paid.

 Downsides of a Weekly Budget